 Format

-Additional or dissenting views of any length may be submitted by one or more Commissioners for publication in the report printed by the Government Printing Office and delivered to the President and Congress.
+Additional or dissenting views of any length may be submitted by one or more Commissioners for publication along with the approved report printed by the Government Printing Office and delivered to the President and Congress.

-The Commission, at the meeting called to approve the report, may either designate the additional or dissenting views destined for the document printed by the Government Printing Office to be printed:

-in one volume along with the approved report and the content delivered under section 3(c); or

-in a separate volume.

-Additional or dissenting views of up to approximately [2,250 words (approximately 5 typeset pages) in length, plus one page of footnotes], may be submitted by any Commissioner for publication in the Commission’s commercially published report.
-Commissioners may choose to aggregate and combine page allotments as they shall determine (i.e., two Commissioners may submit [4,500 words plus two pages of footnotes]).
+Additional or dissenting views of up to approximately [_____ words (approximately __ typeset pages) in length, plus ___ pages of footnotes], may be submitted by any Commissioner for publication in the Commission’s commercially published report.
+Commissioners may choose to aggregate and combine page allotments as they shall determine (i.e., two Commissioners may submit [____ words plus ____ pages of footnotes]).

-After submitting additional or dissenting views per sections 3(a) and 3(c) above, Commissioners may make further and final changes to their views (but may not increase the length of material to be published by the Commission's commercial publisher) and submit the same to the General Counsel (or another designated staff member) for circulation to the full Commission and submission for printing in the manner described herein, but not later than the date set forth in section 2(c) above.
+After submitting additional or dissenting views per sections 3(a) and 3(b) above, Commissioners may make further and final changes to their views (but may not increase the length of material to be published by the Commission's commercial publisher) and submit the same to the General Counsel (or another designated staff member) for circulation to the full Commission and submission for printing in the manner described herein, but not later than the date set forth in section 2(c) above.

 Miscellaneous

-All additional or dissenting views submitted per sections 3(a) and (c) above shall be posted on the Commission’s website upon release of the Commission’s report.
+All additional or dissenting views submitted per sections 3(a) and (b) above shall be posted on the Commission’s website upon release of the Commission’s report.

 Additional or dissenting views shall be identified by the authors thereof.